everyleaf/el-training/README.md

-Hello welcome to the Rails Training, below is the links of the training curriculum.
+Hello welcome to the Rails Training, here are the links of the training curriculum.
 Choose the language you prefer.

 - [English](steps_en.md)
 - [日本語](steps_jp.md)